-What are the treatments for Acne Scarring?
+What are the treatments for acne scarring?

 There are many acne scar treatments which can improve and soften the appearance of the scarring.
 A combination of treatments may be required.
-It is unrealistic to expect the return to completely normal skin following treatment.
+It is unrealistic to expect the return to a completely normal skin following treatment.

 The ideal treatment will depend on four main factors: